MSR Elixir 2 Review

 It is probably a little unfair to compare the MSR Elixir 2 vs Big Agnes Copper Spur UL2.
 It’s the equivalent of comparing a Porsche 911 with a Ferrari.

-The Copper Spur is a two-person tent with similar floor and storage space as the Elixir 2, but it weighs over 2.5 lbs less.
+The Copper Spur is a two-person tent with a similar floor and storage space as the Elixir 2, but it weighs over 2.5 lbs less.
 The weight reduction does equal a fairly large increase in price but every pound shaved from your pack is worth it on long hikes.

 BEST BUDGET BACKPACKING TENT